Poisson approximations to the negative binomial distribution

 The final result we want is

-\displaystyle{\log\left(\sum_{i=1}^n \exp(a_i) - \sum_{j=1}^m \exp(b_j) \right) = \log(\exp(A) - \exp(B)) = A + \log(1-\exp(A-B))}.
+\displaystyle{\log\left(\sum_{i=1}^n \exp(a_i) - \sum_{j=1}^m \exp(b_j) \right) = \log(\exp(A) - \exp(B)) = A + \log(1-\exp(B-A))}.

 Since $A > B$, the right hand side of the above expression can be evaluated safely and we will have our final answer.